 Cannabis terpenes were first detected by Wood, Spivey and Easterfield in 1896 together with their pioneering discovery of cannabinoids (Cannabinol, CBN), alongside which they isolated one monoterpene and one sesquiterpene [7, 8].
 Interestingly, it appears volatile monoterpenes are more highly expressed in cannabis floral trichomes for repelling insects, while bitter sesquiterpenes are more highly expressed in cannabis leaves for repelling grazing animals .
 Different varieties of cannabis produce widely varying phytoterpene levels and profiles that significantly influence a variety’s unique effects.
 Modern cannabis selective breeding is producing varieties with high terpene content, some containing over 4% terpenes by dried weight.
 [3, 4, 6, 10]

-Terpene profile of an organic Hemp Essential Oil formulated into CANNACEA products - 42 detected and 39 quantified out of 56 phytoterpenes analyzed (~0.01% lab detection limit).
+Relative phytoterpene levels in one of CANNACEA's select organic hemp varieties - 42 detected and 39 quantified out of 56 phytoterpenes analyzed (~0.01% detection limit).

 While over 50 terpenes are regularly found at appreciable levels in modern North American cannabis, there are eight “Terpene Super Classes” considered to be most prevalent in cannabis, which we cover below [3, 4].
 All eight are found in CANNACEA Hemp Oils alongside dozens of others (above and below lab detection limits).
 See our lab results for detected terpene profiles in our products.